-The July 1, 2013 valuation developed contribution rates for the fiscal year ending June 30, 2015, using the Projected Unit Credit Method.
-However, due to the GASB 67 implementation, the RRS will utilize the Entry Age Actuarial Cost Method to develop contribution rates for the fiscal year ending June 30, 2016.
-This method is also used in the RRS' FY 14 annual valuation for purposes of determining funded status.
-The unfunded actuarial liability, and any changes in unfunded actuarial liability, and any changes in unfunded actuarial same and losses and changes in methods and assumptions, is amortized over a period not more than 30 years, with contributions increasing 4% per year for Police and Fire employees and level contributions for General Employees.
+The contribution rates for fiscal year ending June 30, 2015 were developed by the July 1, 2013 valuation using the Projected Unit Credit Method.
+The July 1, 2014 valuation developed contribution rates for the fiscal year ending June 30, 2016, using the Entry Age Normal Actuarial Cost Method, in accordance with GASB 67.
+This method is also used in the RRS' fiscal year 15 annual valuation for purposes of determining funded status.
+The unfunded actuarial liability, and any changes in unfunded actuarial gains and losses and changes in methods and assumptions, is amortized over a period not more than 30 years, with contributions increasing 4% per year for Police and Fire employees.

 Actuarial valuations estimate the value of reported amounts and assumptions about the probability of occurrence of events in the future.
 The actuarial assumptions include mortality, turnover, and the use of benefits.
 Actuarially determined amounts are subject to revision as actual results are compared with past expectations and new estimates are made about the future.
-The required supplemental schedules of funding progress and employer contributions, which follow these notes, present historical information about the increase or decrease of the actuarial values of the plan's assets over time relative to the actuarial accrued liability.
+The required supplemental schedules of employer contributions and employer net pension liability, which follow these notes, present historical information about the increase or decrease of the actuarial values of the plan's assets over time relative to the actuarial accrued liability.